szabgab/rust.code-maven.com/pages/subscribe.md

 I would like to know a bit about my readers, so I'd appreciate if you also included a few lines about yourself and why are you interested in my newsletter.

+Also, please note, instead of using some system I maintain the subscriptions manually, so it might take a few hours till I add you to the list and respond to your email.